 Paul Manning has been elected through a

-100% vote by the MPSCA Committee as a Life Member
+100% vote by the MSCA Committee as a Life Member

-of the MPSCA in recognition of his contribution
+of the MSCA in recognition of his contribution

 to the class.
 Paul's day to day involvement in